 The Advanced Health Leadership Program targets current and potential members of executive teams in the health system; it focuses on the development of the next generation of health leaders.
 It seeks to improve their understanding and skills in the areas of leadership, management of change, emotional and political intelligence and Integrative ThinkingTM.

-The program has been redesigned to reflect changes in health systems across Canada (e.g. home care and primary care reform, new funding models, technological shifts and resulting opportunities, evolving structures, human resource challenges, financial sustainability and greater demand for integration and quality).
+The program has been redesigned to reflect recent changes and needs in health systems across Canada (e.g. home care and primary care reform, new funding models, technological shifts and resulting opportunities, evolving structures, the need for personal resilience, financial sustainability, greater demand for integration and quality, ).
 This program is designed to equip senior leaders in the health and life sciences sector with new strengths to play a leadership role in a changing health system.

-The Advanced Health Leadership Program will launch its fourteenth offering in 2020.
+The Advanced Health Leadership Program will launch its eighteenth offering in 2024.
 The program focuses on leadership competencies required to implement the foundational building blocks of personal, organizational and system change.
 Through a combination of health leadership development and management school expertise, the program provides a challenging opportunity for personal leadership development for current and potential members of executive teams working in the sector.
 The seniority and diversity of participants creates a unique forum and network for discussion, reflection and learning that will have immediate and lasting relevance to their careers.